 If your child is ill, keep your child home from school.
 Be alert to the following symptoms - Fever, sore throat, runny nose, coughing, earache, skin rash, vomiting, pain and chills.
 Check with your doctor for proper diagnosis and treatment and the proper time to return to school.
-Communicable diseases, such as chicken pox, strep throat, ringworm or head lice, must be reported to the school nurse.
+Children must have no fever, vomiting or diarrhea for 24hours without medication before returning to school.
+Communicable diseases, such as COVID-19, chicken pox, strep throat, ringworm or head lice, must be reported to the school nurse.
 If your child has stitches or a broken bone, he/she must also report to the school nurse for medical clearance.
-Remember to send a note for all absences and latenesses.
+Remember to send a signed note and documentation from the doctor for all absences from school and late arrivals to school.